Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 To keep remotes from sliding off your couch, just turn them face down.

-By daiquiri from Brooklyn, NY
+By Linda Jones from Brooklyn, NY

 I was tired of tring to find the clickers for the TV, VCR, DVD, stereo, Tivo, and all the goodies for which we have clickers (remote controls).
 The cats would walk across them and change the channels while we were gone and we would record the wrong show, they would disappear under a cushion or where ever, you all know how that goes.
 So I decided to make a place for them that didn't take up much space.